-Preheat the oven to 350 degrees Fahrenheit.
-Place the coconut on a rimmed baking sheet and toast it for 8-10 minutes, stirring every 3-4 minutes, until it is a light golden brown.
+Preheat the oven to 350 F. Place the coconut on a rimmed baking sheet and toast it for 8 to 10 minutes, stirring every 3 to 4 minutes until it is a light golden brown.
 Cool completely.

 Use an electric mixer to cream together the butter and granulated sugar until light and fluffy.
 Add both extracts; then with the mixer on low, add the salt, flour, and toasted coconut.
 Finish mixing by hand, stirring with a spatula and scraping down the bottom and sides of the bowl well.

-Bake the crust for 25-30 minutes at 350 F, until it’s golden brown on top.
+Bake the crust for 25 to 30 minutes at 350 F, until it’s golden brown on top.
 While the crust is baking, prepare the filling so it’s ready to go as soon as the crust is done.

 To Make the Filling

 In a large bowl, whisk together the eggs, lime juice, sugar, and lime zest.
 Sift the flour on top of the egg mixture and whisk it in as well.
 Add a drop of green food coloring, if you want to use it, and whisk it in.
 Add a few more, if necessary, until you get a light green color you like.

 When the filling is done baking, slide the rack part-way out of the oven.
 Pour the filling over the hot crust and slide it back into the oven.
-Reduce the temperature to 325 F and bake for 25-30 minutes.
+Reduce the temperature to 325 F and bake for 25 to 30 minutes.
 The bars are done when the center barely jiggles when you tap the pan.

 Once done, remove the pan from the oven and let it cool until it reaches room temperature.
 After the bars are at room temperature, refrigerate them until completely cold.
 To cut, remove the bars from the pan using the foil as handles and cut into small squares using a large sharp chef’s knife.
 Sprinkle the top with powdered sugar before serving.
 Store lime coconut Bars in an airtight container in the refrigerator for up to a week.